-The Law School Admission Council (LSAC) has finalized week-of LSAT test dates through June 2022 and announced a few updates to the exam starting in August 2021.
+The Law School Admission Council (LSAC) has finalized week-of LSAT test dates through June 2023.
 If you’ve been unsure of where and when you may be able to take the LSAT, you can now start to make plans and cross the registration process off of your law school admissions checklist.

-In this post, we’ll discuss the LSAT-Flex, upcoming exam dates and locations, as well as other changes students can expect to see over the 2021-2022 LSAT exam cycle.
+In this post, we’ll discuss the upcoming exam dates along with potential changes students can expect to see over the 2023 LSAT exam cycle.

-Regardless of the pandemic, students have many options to schedule their test date and get on with the law school admissions process.
-See below for a list of LSAT Test dates for the 2021 through 2022 exam cycle (United States and Canada).
+For the current exam cycle, students have many options to schedule their test date and get on with the law school admissions process.
+See below for a list of LSAT test dates for the first half of the 2023 exam cycle (United States, Canada, and Puerto Rico).
 Note, the exact dates may be listed as TBD until confirmed, but the week of dates are available and will give you a reasonable timeframe for planning purposes.

 LSAT Test Dates

 Score Release Dates